Skip to content

 General

-17. The Organisation must provide any information and reporting regarding its activities under the Program required by the ASC.
+16. The Provider must supply any information and reporting regarding its activities under the Program, as required by the ASC.

-18. If requested at any time (including after the completion of its participation in the Program), the Organisation must participate in research and evaluation undertaken by the ASC or its contractors in relation to the Program.
+17. If requested at any time (including after the completion of its participation in the Program), the Provider must participate in research and evaluation undertaken by the ASC or its contractors in relation to the Program.

-20. The Organisation must comply with any reasonable request or direction from the ASC in relation to the Program, including specified measures to deal with an event or circumstance that has, or is likely to have, an adverse effect on the health or safety of persons.
+18. The Provider must comply with any reasonable request or direction from the ASC in relation to the Program, including specified measures to deal with an event or circumstance that has, or is likely to have, an adverse effect on the health or safety of persons.

-21. The Organisation must not, without the prior approval of the ASC, publish, distribute or communicate any material relating to the Program, whether developed by the Organisation or otherwise, including any publicity materials, sponsorship messages or participant handouts intended for distribution to children, parents or schools.
+20. The Provider must not, without the prior approval of the ASC, publish, distribute, or communicate any material relating to the Program, whether developed by the Provider or otherwise, including any publicity materials, sponsorship messages or participant handouts intended for distribution to children, parents, or schools.

-22. The Organisation must not, without the prior written approval of the ASC, use the name or logo of the ASC, the Australian Institute of Sport or the Program.
+21. The Provider must not, without the prior written approval of the ASC, use the name or logo of the ASC or the Australian Institute of Sport.
+A registered Provider is permitted to use the Program logo but only in accordance with the Sporting Schools Branding Guide.

 Personal information

-23. The ASC collects personal information in the course of administering and promoting the Program and may disclose the personal information provided by the Organisation to any or all of the following:
+22. The ASC collects personal information in the course of delivering and administering the Program and may disclose the personal information supplied by the Provider to any or all of the following:

 1. Schools and Coaches for the purpose of prospective or confirmed delivery of activities under the Program;

-2. The ASC contractors for the purpose of Program delivery and administration;
+2. ASC contractors for the purpose of Program delivery and administration;

 3. researchers engaged by the ASC for the purpose of undertaking Program research and evaluation; and